YushiOMOTE/redis-lua/README.md

 ### Reporting errors

-Errors in the lua script (such as undefined variables) are detected at compile time.
+Errors in the Lua script (such as undefined variables) are detected at compile time.

 ```rust
     let script = lua!(